Advertiser Disclosure

 It’s not easy to earn Platinum status on Delta — comparatively, it’s equal to American AAdvantage’s Platinum Pro status or United MileagePlus’s Platinum status, which are mostly geared towards flyers who are heavy business travelers.

-Your Medallion year is valid from the day you earn it until January 31 the following year, at which point benefits reset.
+Your Medallion year is valid from the day you earn it until January 31 of the following year, at which point benefits reset.

 The Benefits of Platinum Medallion